checkly/pulumi-checkly/sdk/python/README.md

 1. Open your terminal and run `$ pulumi new` to create a new Pulumi project, chose the `javascript` template and the target stack.
 1. Install the Checkly Pulumi provider using npm: `$ npm i @checkly/pulumi`.
-1. Create an `index.js` file in the root of your project and paste the following code:
+1. Look for `index.js` file in the root of your project and replace content with the following code:

     ```javascript
     const checkly = require("@checkly/pulumi")